garronej/tss-react/README.md

 The more ⭐️ the project gets, the more time I spend improving and maintaining it.
 Thank you for your support 😊

+Needless to mention, this library is heavily inspired by [JSS](https://cssinjs.org/react-jss), the OG CSS-in-JS solution.

 # Development

 Running the demo apps: